StreamBerlin is a joint cooperation between AVA, the Association of Public Libraries in Berlin (VÖBB) and Berlin's cultural institutions.

 While creating the project, our joint goal was to not only represent Berlin's art and cultural scene online, but also to make this content freely available to all citizens.

 StreamBerlin shows Berlin's cultural life in all its diversity.
-The Konzerthaus Berlin, the streaming initiative United We Stream, the Quasimodo Club, the dance company Sasha Waltz & Guests, the short film festival interfilm and the European Film Academy are all represented in the program.
-Among StreamBerlin collections viewers can find DJ and live sets, discussions, classical and jazz concerts, dance theatre and opera performances as well as short films and award-winning children's and youth films.
-The offer is complemented by educational content from the Konzerthaus Berlin for children and youth, as well as dance tutorials from the dance company Sasha Waltz & Guests.
+The Konzerthaus Berlin, the streaming initiative United We Stream, the Quasimodo Club, the short film festival interfilm and the European Film Academy are all represented in the program.
+Among StreamBerlin collections viewers can find DJ and live sets, discussions, classical and jazz concerts, as well as short films and award-winning children's and youth films.
+The offer is complemented by educational content from the Konzerthaus Berlin for children and youth.

 Wherever Berliners are - on holiday, on the train, in the home office or in quarantine - Berlin cultural life is always within reach via the Berlin libraries!